by Ally Jagodzinski

 Alchemy has strengthened my body and mind, giving me gratitude for all of which it is capable.
 Alchemy has given me confidence, helping me to hold my head a little higher in every aspect of my life.
 Alchemy makes me feel freakin’ ALIVE, dammit.
 Even so, I know I am far from healed even if I like to pretend otherwise.
 But this is my PYL, and nothing is going to stop me now.

-Ally Jagodzinski is a coach at Alchemy Northeast.
+Ally Jagodzinski is a coach at Alchemy Highland Park.
 In her spare time you can find her riding her bike, roasting brussels sprouts, and reading the never-ending pile of books on her nightstand.

 [The PYL Series highlights individuals that don’t just tolerate discomfort to purse their legend, they anticipate and embrace it.
 Knowing what you want, and knowing that you’ll do anything and overcome all obstacles to achieve it is not easy, but it is the only way to reach your own legend.
 Pursue it vigorously, and the universe will conspire to help you achieve yours too.]